VoltLang/Website/doc/tvpl/c3-steps.md

 	12
 	January

-This is useful enough, but as their name implies, we can change the contents of a variable.
+This is useful enough, but as their name implies, we can change a variable's contents.

 	n := 1;
 	writeln(n);